“One Brick at a Time” Meditation!

 RESTARTING IN THE NEW YEAR.

 Join us every Monday for our “One Brick at a Time” meditation.
 Meditation is held every Monday evening at 6pm sharp (except public holidays).
-Andrew Hughes will lead the 45-minute meditation session at Blackbird Artisan Bakery.
-The cost is a tiny $5.
+The 45-minute meditation is held at Blackbird Artisan Bakery.
+The cost is $10.
 Yes you read that correctly!
-It is only $5.
+It is only $10.
 These sessions are open to everyone from the complete novice to those well versed in the practise of meditation.
-Whether you want to still your mind, clear your thoughts, calm yourself or just learn to be at peace with the world, meditation can help.
+Whether you want to still your mind, clear your thoughts, calm yourself, stay calm or just learn to be at peace with the world, meditation can help.

 We look forward to seeing you!

 What is “One Brick at a Time” Meditation all About?

 All the proceeds (yes, 100%) raised through meditation and dinner are being used to build a school in Nepal … ONE BRICK AT A TIME!
 This school-building project is the brain-child of Linda Harwood who spends five months of the year in Nepal helping communities rebuild after the 2015 earthquake that decimated parts of the country.
 Linda, a Maitland resident, founded Umbrella Foundation Australia and it is through this foundation that she aims to raise $50,000 to build the school (one brick at a time).